ifMixup: Interpolating Graph Pair to Regularize Graph Classification: Abstract

 \section{Abstract}

-We present a simple and yet effective interpolation-based regularization technique to improve the generalization of Graph Neural Networks (GNNs).
-Our method leverages the recent advances in Mixup regularizer for vision and text, where random sample pairs and their labels are interpolated to create synthetic samples for training.
-Unlike images or natural sentences, graphs have arbitrary structure and topology, and even simply deleting or adding one edge from a graph can dramatically change its semantic meanings.
-This makes interpolating graph inputs very challenging because mixing graph pairs may naturally create graphs with identical structure but with conflict labels, causing the manifold intrusion issue.
-To cope with this obstacle, we propose a simple input mixing schema for Mixup on graph, coined ifMixup.
-We theoretically prove that, with a mild assumption, ifMixup guarantees that the mixed graphs are manifold intrusion free.
-We also empirically verify that ifMixup can effectively regularize the graph classification learning, resulting in superior predictive accuracy over popular graph augmentation baselines.
+We present a simple and yet effective interpolation-based regularization technique, aiming to improve the generalization of Graph Neural Networks (GNNs) on supervised graph classification.
+We leverage Mixup~\cite{MixUp17}, an effective regularizer for vision, where random sample pairs and their labels are interpolated to create synthetic images for training.
+Unlike images with grid-like coordinates, graphs have arbitrary structure and topology, which can be very sensitive to any modification that alters the graph's semantic meanings.
+This posts two unanswered questions for Mixup-like regularization schemes: Can we directly mix up a pair of graph inputs?
+If so, how well does such mixing strategy regularize the learning of GNNs?
+To answer these two questions, we propose \textit{\ifmixup}, which first adds dummy nodes to make two graphs have the same input size and then simultaneously performs linear interpolation between the aligned node feature vectors and the aligned edge representations of the two graphs.
+We empirically show that such simple mixing schema can effectively regularize the classification learning, resulting in superior predictive accuracy to popular graph augmentation and GNN methods.